ValerioMedeiros/BEval/README.md

     `java -jar BIntegration.jar --install`

-4. Past the file path of binary probcli and press enter.
+4. Paste the file path of binary probcli and press enter.

 ### How B Integration works